-I am a huge fan of mediation, and it can be one of the most powerful tools available to resolve your custody case.
+We are huge fans of mediation, and it can be one of the most powerful tools available to resolve your custody case.
 In fact, mediation, in one form or another, will undoubtedly be part of your case.
-How, when, and what impact mediation has will be entirely up to you and your spouse.
+How, when, and what impact mediation has will be entirely up to you and your ex-spouse.